mikemadison13/Drupal-GovCon-2017/docroot/modules/contrib/lightning_layout/README.md

 [Panelizer](https://drupal.org/project/panelizer) module and visually editable using the drag-and-drop Panels In-Place Editor.

+#### Banner Block (`lightning_banner_block`)
+Provides a custom block type called "Banner", which has an image and body text, which is displayed on top of the image.

+#### Map Block (`lightning_map_block`)
+Provides a custom block type called "Google Map", which displays an interactive Google Map centered on a particular location or address.

 ### Installation
 This component can only be installed using Composer.
 To add it to your Drupal code base: